sparktsang/sparktsang.github.io/_posts/cosmic.md

 "So what is your dream?"
 I asked again, returning to the source.

 "To become a sovereign," he replied, but this time, the words carried a new weight, a new dimension.
 "Everything must be in alignment."
 He then began to share more.
 His vision was not just a solitary quest; it was a construction project.
-It wasn't just about growing his own psychedelics; it was about building his own "base."
+It wasn't just about growing his own psychedelics; it was about building his own "base".
 A place from which he would emanate an energy, he said, that would cause others to "gravitate" towards him.

 "What kind of people?"
 I asked.